Our compilation of the latest social media statistics of consumer adoption and usage

 2016 social media stats update

 We'll keep this post updated during 2016 as the latest statistics are published drawing on our recommended top 10 digital marketing statistics sources.
-In this, the 3rd update of the year, we'll be pointing to new data around social media interactions based on research by Trackmaven, but first, we present the answers to some of the key questions marketers should consider when deciding on how to invest their time in social media.
+In this, the 4th update of the year, we'll be pointing to new data around social media channel penetration in the US from Pew Internet, as well as interactions based on research by Trackmaven, but first, we present the answers to some of the key questions marketers should consider when deciding on how to invest their time in social media.

 This compilation of the most popular social networks worldwide prepared by Statista gives a clear picture with Facebook ruling supreme.
 This won't be a shock to anyone!
 With over 1,590 million active users, it holds an 18% market share, 7% more so than its closest competitor, the Facebook-owned, WhatsApp.